kugelblitz-one/fredo-text/README.md

 an external text package for Fredo,
  - cleaner code base all the long text messages are in one place
  - allow product managers to edit and tweak text messages
- - allow future translation and language support efforts
+ - allow future translation and language support efforts to require minimal changes to the project code base

 ### guidelines
 please use simple Json files with simple strings